RAJGUPTA28/QuickNLP-TextInspect/Text_Representation/readme.md

 # TF IDF
 TF-IDF stands for Term Frequency Inverse Document Frequency of records.
 It can be defined as the calculation of how relevant a word in a series or corpus is to a text.
 The meaning increases proportionally to the number of times in the text a word appears but is compensated by the word frequency in the corpus (data-set).

+- **Term Frequency**: In document d, the frequency represents the number of instances of a given word t.
+Therefore, we can see that it becomes more relevant when a word appears in the text, which is rational.
+Since the ordering of terms is not significant, we can use a vector to describe the text in the bag of term models.
+For each specific term in the paper, there is an entry with the value being the term frequency.

+- **Inverse Document Frequency**: Mainly, it tests how relevant the word is.
+The key aim of the search is to locate the appropriate records that fit the demand.
+Since tf considers all terms equally significant, it is therefore not only possible to use the term frequencies to measure the weight of the term in the paper.